syncfusion-content/javascript-docs/js/Diagram/Label.md

 {% include image.html url="/js/Diagram/Label_images/Label_img23.png" %}

-The fill and border appearance of the text also can be customized with appearance specific properties of label.The following code illustrates how to customize background and border of a label.
+The fill and border appearances of the text can also be customized with appearance specific properties of label.The following code illustrates how to customize background and border of a label.

 {% highlight js %}